 You Can Use “My College Quickstart” To Review Your Performances

 All students who take the PSAT get access to My College Quickstart.
 This is a free resource that allows students to predict their future SAT scores using their PSAT scores.
-If you register for the PSAT, you can use this resource to assess your weak areas so you know where you need to focus more for the SAT.
+If you register for the PSAT, you can use this resource to assess your weak areas so you know where you need to focus more on the SAT.
 It also offers you a list of suggested majors and career choices that may be a good fit for you as well as recommended colleges based on the major you are interested in.

 Of course, you can also see how your SAT scores affect your acceptance odds to every college in the country right here on College Raptor, also for free!